 There are three types of asbestos survey.
 Knowing which one you need is key in managing any risk from asbestos.

-1: An asbestos management survey
+1: Asbestos management survey

-This survey is designed not to cause major damage to the property.
+This survey is designed not to cause any major damage to the property.
 All areas which can be checked and surveyed without causing damage will be inspected.

-2: An asbestos refurbishment survey
+2: Asbestos refurbishment survey

-3: An asbestos demolition survey
+3: Asbestos demolition survey

 What will my asbestos survey report look like?